L-four/campaignmonitor/README.txt

 ------------
 Installation
 ------------
-- At this time the module uses the built in libraries of PHP5 for he SOAP calls so it is not available for use with PHP4.
+- At this time the module uses the built in libraries of PHP5 for the SOAP calls so it is not available for use with PHP4.
 If you find there are errors, make sure that your PHP installation has SOAP enabled.